VarmaRahul/devops-projects/Setup a Static Website Using Nginx/README.md

 ### Prerequisites
-- Get a domain name from domain registrar and a SSL certificate
+- Get a domain name from domain registrar and SSL certificate from provider

 ### Setting up the server and installing Nginx
 - Start with launching a ubuntu machine with minimal config